-We refer the reader to [16] for a detailed proof for this proposition.
-This bound also guarantees that our new navigation algorithm generates trajectories that are more natural than Frozone [6].
-We integrate our CoMet-based navigation method with a DRL-based navigation scheme to evaluate it in real-world scenarios [7] and DWA [38] to evaluate it in simulated environments.
-Figure 4) shows the components of our navigation algorithm used to compute trajectories that are more natural in real-world scenes.
+This bound also guarantees that our new navigation algorithm generates trajectory that are more natural, as compared to Frozone [6].
+We integrate our CoMet-based navigation method with a DRL-based navigation scheme[28].
+Figure 4) shows the components of our navigation algorithm that is used to compute trajectories that are more natural.